Victoria Joins Breast Cancer Fitness Support Group

 to Improve Strength and Reduce Stress

-Victoria overcame breast cancer with the help of the Swedish Covenant Hospital’s cancer care team, but she knew that her journey of survivorship had just begun.
+Victoria overcame breast cancer with the help of the Swedish Hospital’s cancer care team, but she knew that her journey of survivorship had just begun.
 To help her combat the challenges to come, she joined the Breast Cancer Fitness Support Group.

 Victoria was 34 when she was diagnosed with stage III invasive breast cancer